€40-€600Florentine embroidery in Florence

 Embroidery in Firenze is not ornament.
 It is practice.

-It is a repeated gesture, controlled, supervised.
-It is not born to decorate, but to keep the hand within the rule.
+It is a repeated, controlled, supervised gesture.
+It was not born to decorate, but to keep the hand within the rule.

 Florentine embroideries are: • precise • measured • regular • never excessive • never instinctive